 It’s Not Just For Singers: Voice Health for Everyone

 Singers, teachers and other professional voice users typically understand the importance of having a healthy set of vocal cords.
 But no matter your circumstances, your voice is the major mode of communication in your personal and professional lives, and is an essential resource that should be protected, much like your hearing or eyesight.
 In fact, you might even think of your voice as your “sound face” – it’s that integral to your identity.
 Though the voice is generally a pretty resilient mechanism, if the system gets out of balance due to sickness or overuse, the voice can become unhealthy or even damaged.
 And a damaged voice can seriously limit the career options that require a good deal of speaking.
-Here are some general suggestions that will help maintain excellent vocal health.
+Here are some general suggestions that will help maintain long-term vocal health.

 - If hoarseness, regardless of the cause, persists for 2-3 weeks or more, get an appointment as soon as possible to diagnose or rule out a long-term voice disorder.